The Home of Harvard Men's and Women's Basketball

 Boston, MA 02163

-First opened in 1926, it is tied with the University of Oregon's McArthur Court as the second-oldest building used for basketball among Division I schools.
+First opened in 1926, it stands as the second-oldest building used for basketball among Division I schools.
 Only Fordham's Rose Hill Gymnasium (1924) is older.

 Originally, the Briggs Center (Lavietes Pavilion) housed Harvard's indoor track teams.
 It featured a second-floor running track preferred by many of the greats of the day and also served as a favorite batting cage for Crimson baseball players and even major leaguers like Boston Red Sox great Ted Williams.
 Briggs quickly became an important part of Harvard's entire athletic program, as other sports used the building as an off-season training center.